John W. Snow: Personal life

-Snow lives in Richmond, Virginia with his wife Carolyn.
-He has three children, Bradley Snow, Ian Snow and Chris Snow.
-He has eight grandchildren between Ian, Bradley, and Chris.
+Snow lives in Richmond, Virginia.
+His was married to Carolyn (Kalk) (b.
+April 11, 1940 - d.
+June 5, 2024).
+He has three children, Ian Snow, Bradley Snow and Christopher.
+He has twelve grandchildren between Ian, Bradley, and Chris.

 Snow's alma mater, Kenyon College, awarded him an honorary Doctor of Laws in 1993.
 He has also received the U.S. Department of Transportation Secretary's Outstanding Achievement Award and has been named a Distinguished Fellow by the Yale School of Management.